SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/projects/project-guides.md

 Suggested activities are just that  - **suggested**.
 They're blueprints that can be used to create actual [follow-ups][1] and  [documents][2].

-The blueprints sit in the intersection between project types and stages.
+The blueprints sit at the intersection between project types and stages.
 A project type can have many stages, and a stage can apply to multiple project types.
 The [ProjectTypeStatusLink table][3] connects them all.

 ### List available suggestions